gander-social/atproto-website/README.md

 This repository contains the documentation for the AT Protocol, available to read at [atproto.com](https://atproto.com/).

-To read documentation for the Bluesky API, go to [docs.bsky.app](https://docs.bsky.app/) or this [repo](https://github.com/bluesky-social/bsky-docs).
+To read documentation for the gndr API, go to [docs.gndr.app](https://docs.gndr.app/) or this [repo](https://github.com/gander-social/gndr-docs).
 ---

 ### Making edits to atproto.com

+TODO: This entire repository should probably be rewritten for Gander, with references back to the Bluesky source.
+Noting this here for future follow up with the Gander dev team

 - clone this repo
 - run `npm install`